RafaelSalguero/rx-thunk-subject/readme.md

 # rx-thunk-subject
 An rx subject from an async thunk.
-The thunk is not executed until the first subscription is done
+- The thunk is not executed until the first subscription is done
+- The value can be invalidated for refreshing existing subscribers values
+- Useful for managing chaging values from the server

 ## Create a `ThunkSubject` from an async thunk
 ```js